 Audit Committee.
-Our Audit Committee consists of Robert T. Perry-Smith (Committee Chair), Philip Joffe and David J. Lucchetti.
+Our Audit Committee consists of Robert T. Perry-Smith (Committee Chair), Michael Campbell and Philip Joffe.
 Our Audit Committee is responsible for overseeing, among other things: the integrity of our consolidated financial statements and internal controls; our compliance with legal and regulatory requirements; the periodic assessment of accounting practices and policies and risk and risk management; the selection, qualifications, independence and performance of our independent registered public accounting firm, or the independent auditor; pre-approval of all permitted non-audit services to be performed by the independent auditor and establishing policies and procedures for the engagement of the independent auditor to provide permitted non-audit services; and the performance of the internal audit function.
 The Audit Committee has the authority to retain independent counsel and advisors to assist in carrying out its responsibilities.

-Our board of directors has determined that Robert T. Perry-Smith, Philip Joffe and David J. Lucchetti each satisfies the requirements for independence as an audit committee member and the requirement for financial literacy under the rules and regulations of Nasdaq and the SEC.
-Each of Messrs.
-Perry-Smith, Joffe and Lucchetti qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of Nasdaq.
+Our board of directors has determined that Robert T. Perry-Smith, Michael Campbell and Philip Joffe each satisfies the requirements for independence as an audit committee member and the requirement for financial literacy under the rules and regulations of Nasdaq and the SEC.
+Each of Messrs Perry-Smith, Campbell and Joffe qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of Nasdaq.

 Compensation Committee.
 Our Compensation Committee consists of Judson Riggs (Committee Chair), Robert T. Perry-Smith and Kevin Ramos, each of whom is a nonemployee member of our board of directors.
-The committee is responsible for, among other things: reviewing and approving compensation arrangements, including equity and any non-equity incentive compensation for our Chief Executive Officer and other executive officers and members of senior management designated by the committee; reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; reviewing and recommending revisions to director compensation practices; and administering employee benefit plans.
+The committee is responsible for, among other things: reviewing and approving compensation arrangements, including equity and any non-equity incentive compensation for our Chief Executive Officer and other executives officers and members of senior management designated by the committee; reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; reviewing and recommending revisions to director compensation practices; and administering employee benefit plans.
 The Compensation Committee has the authority to retain independent counsel and other advisors, including compensation consultants, to assist in carrying out its responsibilities.

-Our board of directors has determined that each of Messrs.
-Riggs, Perry-Smith and Ramos satisfies the requirements for independence under the rules of Nasdaq and the SEC.
+Our board of directors has determined that each of Judson Riggs, Robert T. Perry-Smith and Kevin Ramos satisfies the requirements for independence under the rules of Nasdaq and the SEC.